AGENCY CONTACT INFORMATION

-The purpose of the Department of Corrections (the Department) is to encompass the current and future institutions, facilities, and programs that are part of Arizona’s correctional program.
+The purpose of the State Department of Corrections (Department) is to encompass the current and future institutions, facilities, and programs that are part of Arizona’s correctional program.
 The Department also provides supervisory staff and administrative functions at the state level for “all matters relating to the institutionalization, rehabilitation and community supervision functions of all adult offenders.”
 (A.R.S. §41-1602).
 As of 2018, there are ten state prisons and six state-level private facilities.

 The Department is overseen by a director who is appointed by the Governor.
 The director must be experienced in adult correctional programs, and have qualifications and training for managing a modern penal system.